 - Track your plan’s progress by viewing and managing timelines or production statuses

-- Communicate with team members as necessary
+- Communicate with team members

 What is the difference between a project manager and a product owner?